-- Lighting is adequate and functioning properly. - Ample working space is available.
+- Lighting is adequate and functioning properly.

+- Ample working space is available.

-- Equipment is securely anchored. - There are suitable storage facilities, minimizing the risk of falling objects. - Floors are clean, dry, even and uncluttered. - Machines have proper enclosures and guards. - A clear fire safety passageway is established and maintained. - Fire extinguishers and sprinkler systems are available, not expired and are tested regularly. - The food preparation area has good ventilation. - Furniture and fixtures are free from sharp corners, exposed metal and splintered wood. - All electrical equipment is in compliance with codes and regulations. - All workers wear safe clothing, hair coverings, gloves and protective devices while working. - All workers are in good health, with no symptoms of illness or injury that would pose a risk to food safety. - All ranges, ovens and hot holding equipment are clean and in good operating condition. - Mixers and attachments are clean and in good operating condition. - Dishwashing machines are clean and in good operating condition, and proper chemicals are in use. - Water temperatures for hand sinks, ware washing sinks and dishwashing machines meet minimum acceptable temperatures. - All hand-washing stations have free access, soap, hot and cold running water under pressure and a method to dry hands. - Toilet facilities are in good repair and have a sufficient supply of toilet paper. - All temperature charts and testing documents are current, accurate and periodically reviewed and verified by the food services manager. - Only authorized personnel are allowed in the kitchen area. - Foods are labeled and stored properly using the first-in first-out system. - The refrigerators and freezers are in good operating condition and maintain proper temperature. - There is no evidence of cross-connection or cross-contamination of the potable water system.
+- Equipment is securely anchored.

+- There are suitable storage facilities, minimizing the risk of falling objects. - Floors are clean, dry, even, and uncluttered. - Machines have proper enclosures and guards. - A clear fire safety passageway is established and maintained. - Fire extinguishers and sprinkler systems are available, not expired and are tested regularly. - The food preparation area has good ventilation. - Furniture and fixtures are free from sharp corners, exposed metal, and splintered wood. - All electrical equipment is in compliance with codes and regulations. - All workers wear safe clothing, hair coverings, gloves, and protective devices while working. - All workers are in good health, with no symptoms of illness or injury that would pose a risk to food safety. - All ranges, ovens, and hot holding equipment are clean and in good operating condition. - Mixers and attachments are clean and in good operating condition. - Dishwashing machines are clean and in good operating condition, and proper chemicals are in use. - Water temperatures for hand sinks, washing sinks, and dishwashing machines meet minimum acceptable temperatures. - Appropriate hand-washing stations are provided. - Toilet facilities are in good repair and have a sufficient supply of toilet paper. - All temperature charts and testing documents are current, accurate, and periodically reviewed and verified by the food services manager. - Only authorized personnel are allowed in the kitchen area. - Foods are labeled and stored properly using the first-in first-out system. - The refrigerators and freezers are in good operating condition and maintain proper temperature. - There is no evidence of cross-connection or cross-contamination of the potable water system.